odubno/gauss-naive-bayes/README.md

 * This is our Prior Belief.
 The probability of the class before updating our belief.

 **Likelihood:**
-* Likelihood is calculated by taking the product of all [Normal Probability Density Functions](#normal-pdf) also referred to as Gauss.
+* Likelihood is calculated by taking the product of all [Normal Probability Density Functions](#normal-pdf).
+The Normal PDF is calculated use the Gaussian Distribution.
 Hence, the name Gauss Naive Bayes.
-* We will use the Normal PDF formula to calculate the Normal Probability for each feature given the class.
+* We will use the Normal PDF to calculate the Normal Probability for each feature given the class.
 Likelihood is the product of all Normal PDFs.
 * There's an important distinction to make between Likelihood and Probability.
 Normal Probability is calculated for each feature given the class and is always between 0 and 1.
 Likelihood is the product of all Normal Probabilites.
 The number of features is infinite and limited to our imagination.
-Hence, the product of all Normal Probabilities is not a probability but a Likelihood, because there will always be features that are not be accounted for.
+Hence, the product of all Normal Probabilities is not the probability but the Likelihood, because there will always be features that are not accounted for.

 **Predictor Prior Probability:**
 * Predictor Prior Probability is the same as Marginal Probability.
 It is the probability given the new data under all possible features.
 It isn't necessary for a Naive Bayes Classifier to calculate this.
 The results do not change or change very little.
 Though we do calculate it here.

 ## Normal PDF Formula: